-It’s now 2020 and the competition in the e-commerce industry is fiercer than ever.
+It’s now 2020, and the competition in the e-commerce industry is fiercer than ever.
 It’s not enough to have the best products or services to offer.
-You need to be able to keep up with the latest trends if you want to get ahead in the game.
-So just as you have watched out for industry predictions last year, you should check out the trends that will help you change your e-commerce game this year.
+You need to keep up with the latest trends if you want to get ahead in the game.
+So just as you watch out for industry predictions last year, you should check out the trends that will help you change your e-commerce game this year.

 Top 10 Trends to Adopt for eCommerce Domination in 2020

 Did you know that there’s a forecast that advertisers will shell out $98 billion on programmatic advertising just this year?
-That means a lot of brands and businesses are allocating huge chunks of their digital advertising budget on this automated ad-bidding method.
+That means many brands and businesses are allocating huge chunks of their digital advertising budget to this automated ad-bidding method.

 AI and AR

-As e-commerce businesses lean towards increasing personalization to further improve customer experience, the need for AI tools increases as well.
-There are a lot of e-commerce sites that are now enjoying the benefits of such concepts as predictive intelligence for chatbots, among others.
+As e-commerce businesses lean towards increasing personalization to improve further customer experience, the need for AI tools increases.
+Many e-commerce sites are now enjoying the benefits of such concepts as predictive intelligence for chatbots, among others.

 As for Augmented Reality, it is predicted that more than 120,000 stores will be making use of AR technologies by 2022.
-Its popularity is unsurprising since it solves the problem that customers have with not being able to actually see the products they want to buy online.
+Its popularity is unsurprising since it solves the problem that customers have with not seeing the products they want to buy online.
 E-commerce businesses should recognize the opportunity presented by AR technology to enhance their customers’ online shopping experience, especially because a huge percentage of consumers are willing to pay a higher price for products if they can “experience” them first through augmented reality.

 As you can see above, L’Oreal’s virtual makeup stylist allows its customers to experience their products by simply using the cameras.
 This way, they can easily see which lipsticks go best with which eyeshadows, for example.
 With 260 million virtual product trials, it helped boost L’Oreal’s conversions greatly.

-Meanwhile, the simplest way to get started with AI is with chatbots as 48 percent of consumers prefer live chats over other means of contact when it comes to communicating with a business.
+Meanwhile, the simplest way to get started with AI is with chatbots, as 48 percent of consumers prefer live chats over other means of contact when communicating with a business.
 If you’re worried about the cost, you can try chatbot builders that allow businesses to create one for free.

 Automation and Virtual Assistants